JoeVirtual/KonFoo/docs/structure.rst

 Indexing
 --------

-Get the byte stream :class:`Index` after the last field of the template.
+You can get the byte stream :class:`Index` after the last :class:`Field` of the template by calling the method :meth:`~Structure.next_index`.

     >>> structure.next_index()
     Index(byte=4, bit=0, address=4, base_address=0, update=False)